mayerrobert/jmurmel/mlib.md

 ### Macro: psetf
     (psetf pair*) -> result

-Since: 1.4.6 todo values-places are broken
+Since: 1.4.6

 Takes pairs of arguments like `setf`.
 The first is a place and the second is the value that is supposed to go into that place.
-Returns the last value.

 If more than one pair is supplied then the assignments of new values to places are done in parallel.

-Similar to CL's `psetf` except: similar to `setf` the return value is the multiple-values returned by the storing form for the last place, or nil if there are no pairs.
+Similar to CL's `psetf` except: Murmel's `psetf`'s return value is the multiple-values returned by the storing form for the last place, or nil if there are no pairs, similar to `setf`.

 ### Macro: incf, decf
     (incf place delta-form*) -> new-value